Discrimination against autistic people: Immigration

-In the United States, the Trump administration supported restrictive immigration policies that discriminated against autistic people.
+In the United States, the first Trump administration reportedly supported restrictive immigration policies that discriminated against autistic people.
 Under these policies, autistic immigrants faced deportation.

-In Canada, autistic immigrants have been denied citizenship or faced deportation due to being a perceived "burden" upon the Canadian medical system.
-In 2018, reforms were announced to Canadian immigration law to make it easier for autistic and disabled immigrants to migrate to Canada.
+In Canada, autistic immigrants have been denied citizenship or they have faced deportation due to the perception that they are a "burden" upon the Canadian medical system.
+In 2018, reforms in Canadian immigration law were announced – these reforms are supposed to make it easier for autistic and disabled immigrants to migrate to Canada.